 Fatty fish also has numerous vitamins and minerals and amino acids which keep your metabolism ticking over and ensure that you burn the maximum amount of calories possible each day.
 Keep the amount of fatty fish consumed to 2 to 3 servings per week due to mercury toxins and have a few Brazil nuts with your fish.
 Brazil nuts contain a high amount of selenium which binds to the mercury in your system and flushes it out.

-Chicken contains an impressive 35g of protein per 4 oz. breast.
+Chicken is a top food because it contains an impressive 35g of protein per 4 oz. breast.
 Studies have shown that up to 25% of the calories in protein are burned off during digestion which means high protein foods such as chicken are a great way to enhance your metabolism.
 In addition to the protein, chicken also contains a range of essential nutrients and amino acids which ensure that your body is functioning optimally and prevent your metabolism from slowing down.
 Make sure your chicken choice is free-range and organic.

 Chili peppers are well known for their metabolism boosting properties and temporarily increase the number of calories your body burns.
 They contain the bioactive “capsaicin” which has the power to activate the immune system and due to its hot and spicy nature, will raise your body’s temperature.
 Your body then uses up extra calories as it attempts to regulate this temperature change.
 Also, chili peppers naturally increase the amount of body fat you burn after eating them.